TehGM/Discord.Interactions.AspNetCore/README.md

     options.Routes.Add("/api/v1/discord/interactions");
 });
 ```
 You can add as many routes as you want.
-Note that it'll run signature verification on each specified route.
+Note that it'll run signature verification on each specified route, so do not add routes that will be triggered from different sources than Discord.

 > Note: remember to update `[Route]` attribute in your controller.